 You can also check how much memory and CPU your virtual machine uses from the properties window.

-Note that you can adjust your existing virtual machines’ memory and other items using properties.
+Note that using properties, you can adjust your existing virtual machines’ memory and other items.

 Here are some common errors or issues you may face while using GNOME Boxes.